 Rainbow Bridge in special colors for Tokyo

 Rainbow Bridge in special colors!
 In 2020, I was determined to get that photo.
 We had been in lockdown for three months due to the coronavirus pandemic.
 So I hadn’t done an after-dark shoot in Tokyo for about three months!
-It was a long and torturous time for a person who loves night photography.
+That was a long time for a person who loves night photography.

 So, with everyone free to do as they please, I resumed my night shoots.
 And for this article, I wanted to go to Rainbow Bridge.
 Can I hear someone saying, “Again?”.
 Yes, I’ve taken many pictures there, but this was different.

 You have to realize Tokyo, at that time, wasn’t out of the woods.
 The disease was still here, and even though things were returning to semi-normality, people still fell victim to it.
-And to bring attention to that, the Tokyo Metropolitan government decided to light up the bridge in a different scheme, blue followed by red.
-That was what I wanted to photograph!
+To bring attention to that, the Tokyo Metropolitan government decided to light up the bridge in a different scheme, blue followed by red.
+I wanted to photograph that!
 It was a stunning color scheme.

 In the early evening, the first color was blue.
 Blue was chosen to show respect to the medical staff who have served their communities.
 Many of them had worked tirelessly throughout the pandemic.
 As blue is often associated with credibility, trust, knowledge, cleanliness, knowledge, calm, and focus, it was the obvious choice.